Quickstart for Calico on Kubernetes

 - RedHat Enterprise Linux 7.x+, CentOS 7.x+, Ubuntu 16.04+, or Debian 9.x+

-tunlinterfaces on the host.
-If NetworkManager is present on the host, refer to Configure NetworkManager.
+If NetworkManager is present on the host, see Configure NetworkManager.

 Operator based installation